braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/email_settings.md

 Yes, Liquid and conditional logic are supported to allow for dynamic one-click unsubscribe URLs for the header.
 {% enddetails %}

-#### Tips
+{% alert tip %}

-* If the URL isn’t wrapped between `<` and `>` and doesn't start with `https://`, you’ll receive the following message: “Failed to save settings.
-Please fix any errors before saving.”
+If you're adding conditional logic, avoid having output values that add whitespaces to your URL as Braze does not remove these whitespaces.
-* If you're adding conditional logic, avoid having output values that add whitespaces to your URL as Braze does not remove these whitespaces.
+{% endalert %}

 ## Append email subject lines